momo-trip/kiso-llm/README.md

 ### Long Response Splitting

-When a response exceeds `token_max`, the library instructs the LLM to split the output into smaller segments, using an `ongoing` key to track continuation state.
+When a response exceeds `output_max`, the library instructs the LLM to split the output into smaller segments, using an `ongoing` key to track continuation state.

 ### Conversation History Management